Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Topological defects

 A single-flavored QBT system is described by eight-dimensional Hermitian matrices.
-Since the effective single-particle Hamiltonian describing a vortex configuration involves only four mutually anticommuting matrices, and their irreducible representation is four-dimensional, the vortex Hamiltonian can always be cast as a orthogonal sum of two copies of $H_{\rm vor}$.
-As a result, the core of a mass vortex hosts \emph{four} zero energy modes.
-Following the same line of arguments, one can convince herself that there exists \emph{eight} zero energy modes in the core of a mass vortex in valley-degenerate QBT systems.
-In the following sections, we will discuss the possible competing orders and their internal algebra in such higher-dimensional zero-energy manifolds.
+Since the effective single-particle Hamiltonian describing a vortex configuration involves only four mutually anticommuting matrices, and their irreducible representation is four-dimensional~\footnote{In a $d$-dimensional irreducible representation all the matrices cannot be cast in block-diagonal form of dimensionality $<d$~\cite{gammamatrices-RMP}.}, the vortex Hamiltonian can always be cast as a orthogonal sum of two copies of $H_{\rm vor}$ from Eq.~(\ref{4d-BLG}).
+As a result, the core of a mass vortex hosts four zero energy modes.
+Following the same line of arguments, readers can convince themselves that there exist eight zero energy modes in the core of a mass vortex in valley-degenerate QBT systems.
+In the following sections, we will discuss the possible competing mass orders and their internal algebra in such higher-dimensional zero-energy manifolds.